 Section 8: The Good, The Bad, And The Ugly

-Rte 372 Oval Sign to Prattling Pond Road, 6.3 miles, Farmington
+Rte 372, Plainville to Prattling Pond Road, Farmington, 6.3 miles

 October 6, 2007

-The last section ended with a long 1.6 mile road walk; initially through woods, then houses, then a busy road, a busier intersection, a bridge across an interstate highway, two gas stations, and finally an industrial string of non-descript buildings.
+Our last section ended with a long 1.6 mile road walk across I-84 and along busy roads.
 As a result, Hoang and I were eager to get back into the woods.

 “Former Nike Missile Site” what?
 How hadn’t I ever heard of this before?
 Oh well, it wasn’t far away so I’d be able to check it out soon enough.
 We hiked a little steep section (true to Metacomet standards, this lasted all of 100 feet or so) and reached a little very broad plateau.
 A strange gasoline smell permeated the air, reminding us that we were very close to homes and businesses.